Duarte Pio, Duke of Braganza: Marriage and issue

 In December 2022, the engagement of Maria Francisca to a Lisbon-based lawyer, Duarte de Sousa Araújo Martins, was announced: the couple married on 7 October 2023 at the Basilica of the Palace of Mafra.

+In June 2026, the engagement of Dinis to Countess Anna Schaffgotsch von und zu Kynast und Greiffenstein, Baroness of Trachenberg, daughter of Austrian Counts Maximilian and Marie Schaffgotsch, was announced.

 Line of succession

 The list below includes line of succession of the Miguelist branch.